rimantasrickus/plentymarkets-merchant-gateway/meta/documents/user_guide_de.md

 ## Configuration
 ### Basic configuration
 + Select the Plugin-tab and then "Plugin overview"
++ Select the heidelpay plugin to switch to the configuration overview.
 + Select `Default container links` tab.
 Select all elements in the list and save configuration.
 + For the plugin configuration please go to `System`->`Orders`->`Payment`->`Plugins`.